Business Expense Reimbursement Requirements by State and Municipality

 - The definition of wages, including whether reimbursement for expenses is considered a wage and/or a benefit (see Definition of Wages by State);

-- Pay deductions (see Permitted and Prohibited Pay Deductions by State); and
+- Pay deductions (see Permitted and Prohibited Pay Deductions by State and Municipality); and

 - Employment laws such as the Americans with Disabilities Act (ADA), which may require employers to reimburse employees for certain expenses if they are a reasonable accommodation (see Disabilities (ADA): Federal).